temitopeakinsoto/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+ANS :
+Express Routing and Express Middleware

 - [ ] Describe Middleware?

+ANS:
+Generally speaking, a middleware refers to a piece of functionality or anything you put in the middle of one layer of the software and another.
+Express middleware are simply functions that execute during the lifecycle of a request to the Express server.
+Each middleware has access to the HTTP request and response for each route (or path) it’s attached to.
+In express, there are three categories of middlewares:

+1. Custom middlewares - These are middleware we build ourselves for carrying out specific tasks and purposes
+2. Built-in middlewares - These refer to middlewares that come shipped together with the express framework
+3. Third-party middlewares - These are middlewares built by other developers and are could be installed via NPM

 - [ ] Describe a Resource?

+ANS:
+We can think of a RESOURCE as being the target of an API/http request.
+It can be a document, a photo, or anything else.
+Everything is a resource and each resource is accessible via a unique URI.
+Mangement and access to a resource are done via http methods (PUT, POST, GET etc);

 - [ ] What can the API return to help clients know if a request was successful?
+ANS:
+An API can and should return a success message and a status code of 200 or 201 letting the user know that their request to the API was successful

 - [ ] How can we partition our application into sub-applications?